quicwg/base-drafts/draft-ietf-quic-qpack.md

 `HTTP_QPACK_ENCODER_STREAM_ERROR`.

 Reducing the dynamic table capacity can cause entries to be evicted (see
 {{eviction}}).
-This MUST NOT cause the eviction of entries with outstanding references (see {{reference-tracking}}).
+This MUST NOT cause the eviction of blocking entries (see
+{{blocked-insertion}}).
 Changing the capacity of the dynamic table is not acknowledged as this instruction does not insert an entry.

 ## Decoder Stream